kivy/buildozer/README.rst

 -------------------------

 The current virtual machine (available via https://kivy.org/downloads/) allow you to have a ready to use vm for building android application.
-But the current one have many flaw.
-We're in the process to deliver a new VM that fixes most of them.

 Using shared folders
 ++++++++++++++++++++

-The Virtualbox Guest tools are outdated, install the latest one:
+If the Virtualbox Guest tools are outdated, install the latest one:

 - in the Virtualbox: `Devices` -> `Install Guest Additions CD images`
 - in the guest/linux: Go to the cdrom and run the installer

-The `kivy` user is not in the `vboxsf` groups, so in a terminal:

-- `sudo adduser kivy vboxsf`
 - reboot the vm

 VirtualBox filesystem doesn't support symlink anymore (don't